 On occasion I like to share music with folks in real time.
-If I’m running it, you can press the play button to listen along.
-The streaming music is coming from my living room to a server in California and back to wherever you may be.
-I am using an Icecast streaming media server I’ve set up at http://radio.davidawindham.com/.
+If I’m running it, you can press the play button above to listen along.
+The streaming music is coming from my office to a server in Atlanta and back to wherever you may be.
+I am using an Icecast streaming media server and I’ve also set up an small node.js/express.js app which broadcasts the stream, has real-time chat, and keeps track of the music played.
+You can tune in at http://radio.davidawindham.com/

 All Quiet - Silence is Golden